gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Setting number of threads with `--parallel-threads`

-Gradle still honors `--parallel-threads` for inter-project parallelization, but the method of specifying the number of worker threads will be changing in future releases.
+Gradle still honors `--parallel-threads` for inter-project parallelization, but the method of specifying the number of worker threads has changed to `--max-workers`.

-As we add more parallelized work to Gradle, we need a more generic way of controlling the number of workers (threads, processes, etc) Gradle may use.
+If you were using `--parallel-threads=N` to enable parallel-project execution, please consider using just `--parallel`.
+If you must change the number of parallel threads, use

-If you were using `--parallel-threads` to enable parallel-project execution, please consider using just `--parallel`.
+`--parallel --max-workers=N`.
+If you specify both `--parallel-threads` and `--max-workers` on the same command line, the last option wins.

-If you were using `StartParameter.getParallelThreadCount()` to check if parallel-project execution was enabled, please consider using `StartParameter.isParallelProjectExecutionEnabled()`.
+If you were using `StartParameter.getParallelThreadCount()` to check if inter-project parallel execution was enabled, please consider using `StartParameter.isParallelProjectExecutionEnabled()`.

 ### Lifecycle plugin changes